BrucePerens/incident_command/README.md

 # Work Needed!

-The field names were picked out of the PDF by AI and some need tweaking.
+The field names were picked out of the PDF by a program, and some need tweaking.

 This could automate the entire ICS work-flow, with a lot more code.
 Have at it!